Zmuhammad/alien-invasion-game/README.md

 2.multirocket

-new game is going to be contribute by Rose Noriii
+new game is going to be contribute by Rose Nori